Formulas and Default Settings

 |PJI||(AMPCPUTime * 1000)/TotalIOCount||PJI > (10 * Tolerance)/(AMPCPUTime - Tolerance + 1) + Threshold) AND AMPCpuTime >= Tolerance||3||10|

 |UII||TotalIOCount/(AMPCPUTime * 1000)||UII > (200,000 * Tolerance)/(TotalIOCount - (Tolerance * 1000) + 1) + Threshold) AND TotalIOCount >= Tolerance * 1000||20||10|

 There are two different approaches to obtaining the optimal tolerance value.

-With the second approach, you can execute a SQL query that counts the number of rows that exceed the value of the suspect queries formulas for a day's worth of DBQL data and adjust the tolerance values so that an actionable number of queries are returned.
+With the second approach, you can run a SQL query that counts the number of rows that exceed the value of the suspect queries formulas for a days worth of DBQL data and adjust the tolerance values so that an actionable number of queries are returned.